bespokejs/generator-bespoke/README.md

 ## Usage

-Once you have [Node.js](http://nodejs.org), install the `generator-bespoke` package globally:
+Once you have satisfied the prerequisites, install the `generator-bespoke` package globally:

 ```bash
 $ npm install -g generator-bespoke
 ```

-You can verify the generator installed properly and view its usage statement by running:
+You can verify the generator installed properly, and view its usage statement, by running:

 ```base
 $ yo bespoke --help